Seventh-day Adventist theology: Creationism

 While the majority of Adventists believe that all biological life was originally created recently during a literal week, there is a range of positions amongst Adventists regarding when the inorganic material of the universe and planet Earth was created.

 Some Adventists hold that the entire physical universe was created at the commencement of the literal Creation week, though it is generally recognised that the creation of angels and the conflict between Lucifer and God would need to have occurred prior to the Creation event described in Genesis 1.
 Other Adventists hold that the universe was created prior to the Creation week, but that planet Earth and its immediate surroundings were created de novo at the commencement of that week.

-Finally, another mainstream Adventist position is that the inorganic matter of planet Earth was created prior to the Creation week and was reshaped into its present inhabitable form during that week.
+Another mainstream Adventist position is that the inorganic matter of planet Earth was created prior to the Creation week and was reshaped into its present inhabitable form during that week.
 All of these Adventist positions agree that the computed radiometric dates of standard geology are largely irrelevant to dating the creation of life on Earth.
 Clyde Webster calls radiometric dating an "interpretive science" with uncertainties.
 He stated that "it would seem logical, almost compelling to seriously consider other sources of data for determining the time of Creation" concluding that for a Christian scientist "such a primary source is the Holy Scripture."

-Adventists were influential in the redevelopment of creationism in the 20th Century.
+Adventists were influential in the redevelopment of creationism in the 20th century.
 Seventh-day Adventist geologist George McCready Price was responsible for reviving flood geology in the early 20th century.
 He was quoted heavily by William Jennings Bryan in the Scopes Monkey Trial.
 His ideas were later borrowed by Henry Morris and John Whitcomb for their landmark 1961 creationist text The Genesis Flood.
 The Morris and Whitcomb position is distinct from Seventh-day Adventism because they postulate both a young earth and a young universe.

 About the time that The Genesis Flood was having a large impact in the evangelical world, a number of progressive Adventist scholars educated in secular universities began promoting Theistic Evolution.
 Some Progressive Adventists no longer hold the literal view of Genesis 1.
 Other Adventist scholars have identified the consequences of moving away from understanding that the Creation week involved a recent literal week.

 In 2009, the Seventh-day Adventist Church held an international creation emphasis day as part of a "worldwide denominational celebration of the biblical account of creation."
 The event was part of a church initiative to underscore its commitment to a literal creation model.
 In 2010, the World Seventh-day Adventist Church's highest ecclesiastical body, the World General Conference Session, officially reaffirmed the Church's position in support of a literal six-day creation week.